Dear Mama: Writing and analysis

-In "Dear Mama," Shakur praises his mother's courage, arguing that many mothers share this trait, and also describes the "highs and lows" of her past.
-In a cultural and historical context, "Dear Mama" is part of a long line of hip-hop songs in which male rappers state their reverence for their mothers.
-Statistics show that a disproportionate number of African-American households are headed by single mothers, and Hess asserts that their bravery and role in their children's lives leads to their status as an "eternal symbol of love" in their offspring's eyes.
-Mickey Hess, author of Is Hip Hop Dead?: The Past, Present, and Future of America's Most Wanted Music, asserts that his mother's appearance in Shakur's music works is designed to establish credibility with listeners.
-In this sense, he "connects himself to black radical history through his mother's affiliation with the Black Panthers," and explains that his music is autobiographical, illustrating that 2Pac (the stage performer) and Tupac Shakur (the person) are one and the same.
+In "Dear Mama", Shakur praises his mother's courage, arguing that many mothers share this trait, and also describes the "highs and lows" of her past.
+In a cultural and historical context, "Dear Mama" is one of notable hip-hop songs in which male rappers state their reverence for their mothers.
+Statistics show that a disproportionate number of African-American households are headed by single mothers, and author Mickey Hess asserts that their bravery and role in their children's lives leads to their status as an "eternal symbol of love" in their offspring's eyes.
+In another one of his book, Is Hip Hop Dead?: The Past, Present, and Future of America's Most Wanted Music, he asserts that his mother's appearance in Shakur's music is designed to establish credibility with listeners.
+In this sense, he "connects himself to black radical history through his mother's affiliation with the Black Panthers", and explains that his music is autobiographical, illustrating that 2Pac, as a performer, and Tupac Shakur, as a person, are one and the same.
 In addition, Shakur recorded the tune as he knew he was not the only person to grow up with a parent struggling with drug addiction.

-The song's most famous lyric is one in which Shakur "declares his love for Afeni as well as his disappointment in her":

 And even as a crack fiend, mama...

 You always was a black queen, mama.

-Michael Eric Dyson, author of Holler If You Hear Me: Searching for Tupac Shakur, writes that this line speaks to Shakur's maturity:

-[It] allows him to value his mother's love even as he names her affliction.
-His refusal to lie as he praises her is all too revealing.